CutieMath/WebSecurity/README.md

 Secure website using SHA256, DES and RSA.

 ### Register
-A user can register using password greater than 6 charactors.
+A user can register using password greater than 6 characters.
 SHA256 was used for encrypting password.

 ### Login